Massachusetts Court Records

 Felony, Infractions, and Misdemeanors in Massachusetts

-Offenses in Massachusetts may be felonies, misdemeanors, or infractions, depending on the severity of the offense.
+In Massachusetts, criminal offenses are divided into felonies, misdemeanors, and infractions based on the severity of the offense.
 Massachusetts law generally defines felonies as all crimes that may be punished by death or a jail term at a state prison.
-All other offenses, apart from traffic offenses, are misdemeanors.
+Besides felonies, all other offenses are misdemeanors, except for traffic and ordinance violations.
 Infractions are minor violations that do not attract a jail term.
-They are majorly traffic violations, and offenders are typically penalized by a fine.
-Summarily, Massachusetts state crimes are tried on the basis of the aforementioned classification
+They are majorly traffic violations and are punishable by fines.

 Felonies are grievous offenses that typically result in the offender spending time in a state prison.
 Unlike other states, the Commonwealth of Massachusetts does not classify felonies and accompanying sentences according to the gravity of the offense.
 Instead, Massachusetts has a statute for different criminal offenses that spells out the penalties for each offense.